BrianEmilius/my-personal-website/src/posts/static-site-comments.md

 </script>
 ```

-Insert your Client ID and Client Secret from step 1 into the script, change `owner`, and `admin` to your GitHub username, and `repo` the name of your repository that you selected in step 2.
+Insert your Client ID and Client Secret from step 1 into the script, change `owner`, and `admin` to your GitHub username, and `repo` to the name of your repository that you selected in step 2.

 ### Step 4
 Open each page with a comment section in your browser and click the Init button.
 This will create an issue for the comment section on GitHub and let your visitors use the new functionality.

 I use this method on my website, however, I created my website with Gatsby.
 This means I had to use a slightly different approach.
-If you are interested, you can take a look at my website repository on GitHub to see how I did it.
+If you are interested, you can take a look at [my website repository on GitHub](https://github.com/BrianEmilius/my-personal-website) to see how I did it.

+Let me know your thoughts on this method in the comments below!